-"The doctor kneeled down beside me and my two boys and told me that my son that was just born was not going to live! ---I told him he would!
+"The doctor knelt down beside me and my two young boys and told me that my son that was just born was not going to live!
+I looked him right in the eye and told him that he would!

 Over the years that I have spent in the Marine Corps - upper management of international companies - small businesses that my wife and I have owned - and most of all life - I continue to hear that you can be taught leadership.